Canon XC10 versus Leica X Typ 113

 - More prestigious: Has the Leica luxury appeal, which ensures a high resale value.

 If the count of individual advantages (bullet points above) is taken as a guide, the X Typ 113 emerges as the winner of the match-up (9 : 6 points).
-However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.
+However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.

-In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the XC10 and the X Typ 113 in practical situations.
+In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the XC10 or the X Typ 113 handle or perform in practice.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
-This is why hands-on reviews by experts are important.
-The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
+This is where reviews by experts come in.
+The table below summarizes the assessments of some of the best known camera review sites.
 The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Canon XC10 (⇒ rgt)||-||80/100||-||-||-||2015||2,499||latest||check|